rpc-providers/rpc-monitor/README.md

 At this moment the data is updated every 15 minutes.

-A request for an extra endpoint can be by creating an [issue](https://github.com/rpc-providers/rpc-monitor/issues).
+A request for an extra endpoint can be done by creating an [issue](https://github.com/rpc-providers/rpc-monitor/issues).

 ## Prometheus configuration
 If you want to include endpoints in your own prometheus scraper here is an example code: